andrew-dinunzio/aks-watch-list-istio-examples/README.md

 It is expected that these scripts will run from Git Bash on Windows, and Minikube will use hyperv as the vm-driver.

+Also, I created a symlink to az.cmd called just "az", so I can run the CLI commands from Git Bash.

 # Setting up Minikube

 **NOTE**: This is currently a WIP, as I have not made the changes necessary to the minikube scripts.
 You can still set up on Minikube by creating a minikube cluster (similarly to how it's done in the script now), make sure that that is your current kubectl context, then run the `./aks-setup.sh` script, selecting "n" when prompted to create the AKS cluster.
 Also, you must change your `hyperv-virtual-switch` to whatever yours is called.
 This is assuming you're testing from Windows with hyperv.